ckonig/codechallenge/README.md

 ```

 There is also a SendGrid connector that directly ties into the Laravel Mailer, but this would conflict with the requirement that the Laravel Mailer shouldn't be used.

+Using the mailjet package comes with a downside though: Initially, I used version 5.8, but I had to downgrade to 5.6 in order to use the mailjet/mailjet-laravel package.
+This needs to be revised.

 ### Artisan CLI commands